 Total votes cast 87

-18m.
-The blunt arete has a bold start.
+The blunt arete has a bit of a bold start.
 Slippery moves gain the arete, then a detached block.
-A tricky move gains the upper section which is better protected.
-Maybe HVS 5a for the short.
+Another tricky move gains the upper section which soon eases.

 Login to your ROCKFAX account to add your comments - Search for comments.

 slippery is understating it a tad ! good route gear is great after first bold polished part